Alex188dot/ziggy-llm/README.md

   --bench-runs 5
 ```

 With `--bench-runs N`, the first run is cold and the remaining runs use the resident runtime path.
-Warm output now reports `warm.reused_prompt_tokens_avg` so prompt-prefix reuse is visible instead of being inferred from TTFT alone.

 Run tests: